mpolizzotti/solitude/README.md

     npm install -g gulp

 Once complete, the **node_modules** directory, containing all of the theme's node modules will be added to the theme directory structure.

+## Configure me.js
+Outside of a few fields, the Ghost platform does not provide the ability to store additional data such as an email address, occupation titles or social media links outside of Twitter and Facebook.
+This type of additional metadata may one day be added to the Ghost platform.
+The Solitude theme requires this additional metadata within its implementation, however, we didn't want to hard-code user values into the theme.
+To solve this issue, the Solitude theme ships with a `me.template.js` file.